Michael Dahlin, PhD

 Michael Dahlin leads NWEA's Reporting & Data Analytics team.
 He specializes in research and reporting on college readiness and school accountability policy.
 Before joining NWEA, he was a research analyst for the Oregon Department of Human Services.
 He holds a PhD in developmental psychology from Penn State.

-Research by Michael Dahlin
+Publications by Michael Dahlin

 In the visualizations in this exhibit, you can compare the performance and growth of various groups of high achievers to that of their peers over multiple years.